renbkna/spammer/README.md

 - Start and stop spamming with global hotkeys (Enter to start, Escape to stop)

 ## Requirements
-- .NET Framework (version X.X or later)
+- .NET Framework (version 4.X or later)
 - Administrator privileges may be required for global hotkey detection

 ## Installation